Yevgeny Yevstigneyev: Career

-He became an actor of the Vladimir Regional Drama Theatre where he served from 1951 to 1954.
+He became an actor at the Vladimir Regional Drama Theatre where he served from 1951 to 1954.
 He quickly rose to fame as the most talented and versatile actor of Vladimir, performing 23 roles in total.
-In 1954 a Moscow Art Theatre actor Mikhail Zimin who had previously studied with Yevstigneyev returned for him and asked to join the Nemirovich-Danchenko School-Studio at MKhAT.
+In 1954, a Moscow Art Theatre actor Mikhail Zimin who had previously studied with Yevstigneyev returned for him and asked to join the Nemirovich-Danchenko School-Studio at MKhAT.
 Yevgeny was accepted and went straight to the third course, graduating in 1956 and becoming an actor of the Moscow Art Theatre where he served for a year.

-In 1957 a number of young MAT actors including Yevgeny Yevstigneyev and his close friend Oleg Yefremov founded the Sovremennik Theatre where he served till 1970.
-The role of the king in Evgeny Schwartz's play Naked King which was staged in 1960 by Yefremov became his most recognized stage role since.
+In 1957, a number of young MAT actors including Yevgeny Yevstigneyev and his close friend Oleg Yefremov founded the Sovremennik Theatre where he served until 1970.
+The role of the king in Evgeny Schwartz's play Naked King, which was staged in 1960 by Yefremov, became his most recognized stage role since.
 Soon he performed in the leading role of a Young Pioneer camp administrator in the comedy movie Welcome, or No Trespassing.
-It turned a big hit and gave a great push to his successful movie career which lasted for 35 years and resulted in over 100 roles.
+It turned into a big hit and gave a great push to his successful movie career which lasted for 35 years and included over 100 roles.

-Possessing a brilliant gift of a comic and dramatic actor, Yevstigneyev was immensely popular.
+Possessing a gift of a comic and dramatic actor, Yevstigneyev was popular.
 His appearance in any film or play guaranteed it a success with viewers.
-Among his unforgettable performances was the portrayal of Professor Preobrazhensky in Heart of a Dog.
+Among his performances was the portrayal of Professor Preobrazhensky in Heart of a Dog.

-In 1970 Oleg Yefremov was appointed the main director of the Moscow Art Theatre and left Sovremennik.
+In 1970, Oleg Yefremov was appointed the main director of the Moscow Art Theatre and left Sovremennik.
 Yevstigneyev followed him along with some other actors, although, according to his colleague Igor Kvasha, he was against this move and tried to convince everyone to stay at Sovremennik.
 He performed in MAT up until 1988.
 From 1976 to 1986 he also taught acting at the Moscow Art Theatre School, becoming a professor in 1977.